How to Install PHP on Arch Linux

 Error: PHP Warning: PHP Startup: <module>: Unable to initialize module

-Cause: The extension was compiled against a different PHP version.
-This typically happens with AUR-installed extensions after a PHP update.
+Cause: The extension was built for a different PHP branch, or an AUR extension was not rebuilt after a PHP update.

 PHP-FPM Socket Permission Denied

-Error: Your web server returns a 502 Bad Gateway or logs a “permission denied” error when connecting to the PHP-FPM socket.
+Error: A web server returns 502 Bad Gateway or logs a socket permission error when connecting to PHP-FPM.

 listen = /run/php-fpm/php-fpm.sock